IV:04:09 Comprehensive Travel Regulations

 A. Approving Authorities – Requests for Travel Authorization forms will be prepared by the traveler and approved by the next higher level of authority.
 For in state travel where the expected expenses will not be substantial, or when there is no advance notice of the circumstances necessitating the travel, such approval may be given orally.
 Authorization for travel by a student, regardless of the destination, shall be approved by the appropriate activity or department head.

-B. In-State Travel – All employees must obtain prior authorization for in-state travel by the employee's appropriate approving authority.
-Written authorization may not be necessary for in-state travel where the expected expenses will not be substantial or when there is no advance notice of the circumstances necessitating the travel and such travel is approved orally by the appropriate approving authority.
+B. In-State Travel – All employees should obtain prior written authorization for in-state travel by the employee's appropriate approving authority.
+However, written authorization may not be necessary for in-state travel where the expected expenses will not be substantial or when there is no advance notice of the circumstances necessitating the travel and such travel is approved orally by the appropriate approving authority.
 Employees whose employment requires frequent in-state travel may obtain blanket authorization in writing for such travel.

 C. Out-of-State Travel – All employees must obtain prior written authorization for out-of-state travel, which must be approved by the appropriate approving authority and filed with Accounting Services prior to the travel return date.
 The Request for Travel Authorization must show the name of the person traveling, purpose of the trip, destinations, date of departure and return, mode of transportation, estimated expenses, and availability of funds.
 If, in the normal course of official business, the employee must routinely travel into another state and back in the same day, such travel will be considered in-state travel and shall be subject to the in-state travel provisions.
 This exception applies for trips that do not exceed 50 miles into another state.
 Employees whose employment requires frequent out-of-state travel may obtain blanket authorization in writing for such travel.

-D. All Other Travel – Authorization for travel by an employee to Alaska, Hawaii, and out-of-country travel shall be subject to approval by the President.
+D. All Other Travel – Authorization for travel by an employee to Alaska, Hawaii, and out-of-country travel shall be subject to approval by the President or designee.
 Authorization for travel to Alaska, Hawaii, and out-of-country travel by the President shall be subject to approval by the Chancellor (or designee).